-If you don’t have children living in Canada, your option is either to plan your retirement well ahead and immigrate to Canada well before retirement age as a skilled person or choose one of the numerous business immigration routes.
+If you don’t have children living in Canada, your option is either to plan your retirement ahead and immigrate to Canada as a skilled person well before retirement age or choose one of the numerous business immigration routes.

 Business immigration offers permanent residence in Canada.

-You can choose which route suits you best: the Quebec Immigrant Investor Programme (QIIP), Quebec Entrepreneur programme, Quebec Self-Employed persons, Provincial Nominee Entrepreneur programme, or the Federal Immigrant Investor Venture Capital (IIVC) Pilot Programme.
+You can choose which route suits you best: the Quebec Immigrant Investor Programme (QIIP), Quebec Entrepreneur Program, Quebec Self-Employed Persons, Provincial Nominee Entrepreneur Program, or the Federal Immigrant Investor Venture Capital (IIVC) Pilot Programme.

-Most entrepreneur and self-employed programmes are aimed at individuals who can establish and operate a business in Canada and have enough money to do so.
+Most entrepreneur and self-employed programs are aimed at individuals who can establish and operate a business in Canada and have enough money to do so.

-The investor programme is designed for super-wealthy.
+The investor program is designed for the super-wealthy.
 They are required to make a passive investment with no obligation to establish a business.

-You can read about all these programmes in detail in our Canada Visa Guide.
+You can read about all these programs in detail in our Canada Visa Guide.

-Wealthy business immigrants can buy or establish a new business in Canada and apply for a temporary work visa as a management employee, under federal ‘owner-operator’ policies.
+Wealthy business immigrants can buy or establish a new business in Canada and apply for a temporary work visa as management employees under federal ‘owner-operator’ policies.

-After a period of time, applicants may qualify for permanent residence under a provincial programme or as a federal skilled worker under Express Entry.
+After a period of time, applicants may qualify for permanent residence under a provincial program or as a federal skilled worker under Express Entry.

 However, there is a way to skip all this annoying paperwork and still enjoy living in Canada, but only if your attitude to retirement is flexible and you are prepared to go part-time.

-You can enter and stay in Canada for up to six months without a visa or any additional paperwork if you are a citizen of certain countries including the EEA countries, the UK, the United States.
+You can enter and stay in Canada for up to six months without a visa or any additional paperwork if you are a citizen of certain countries, including the EEA countries, the UK, and the United States.

 You will, however, need an ETA (Electronic Travel Authorisation) if you are arriving in Canada by plane.

-Six months is enough to travel and get to know Canada well enough, try out different locations and see the best places to live in Canada with your own eyes.
-You will be in a better position then to judge whether you want to retire to Canada permanently.
+Six months is enough to travel and get to know Canada well enough, try out different locations, and see the best places to live in Canada with your own eyes.
+You will be in a better position to judge whether you want to retire to Canada permanently.